drinkbird/drinkbird.github.io/_posts/blog/2015-08-07-recommended-books-for-software-developers.md

 ---
 layout: page
 title: "Recommended books for software developers"
-excerpt: These are the books that have changed my life.
+excerpt: "These are the books that have changed my life.
+Updated: 13-12-2015"
 date: 2015-08-07 00:00:00
 permalink: /books/
 comments: true